LibArea/libarea/README.md

 #### Security

-If you discover any security related issues within Agouti, please send an e-mail to admin@agouti.ru instead of using the issue tracker.
+If you discover any security related issues within LibArea, please send an e-mail to dev@libarea.ru instead of using the issue tracker.
 All security vulnerabilities will be promptly addressed.

 ---